Once you read this review of Push Button Cash Site, you’ll understand why it is a total scam (and what to try instead).

 Push Button Cash Site explained:

-The software they talk about on their homepage is nothing more than a tool which collects articles from the internet and posts them on your website making it look like you’re adding content daily.
+The software they talk about on their homepage is nothing more than a tool which collects articles from the internet and posts them on your website making it look like you’re adding content daily (and also makes it look like they are yours).
 You can also add videos using this software.

-The problem however is that this approach to marketing is fake and steals content from article writers without their permission and puts it on your site.
+The problem however is that this approach to marketing is fake and steals content from article writers without their permission (or even knowledge) and puts it on your site.
 Also the way it works which I didn’t really see can either be:

 - It takes the articles directly and just copies them exactly as they are on your site which is stealing or plagiarism.

-- Or it takes the article and spins it (why this doesn’t work) meaning it re-words what it stole to make it look like it’s yours which is also stealing.
+- Or it takes the article and spins it (why content spinners don’t work for SEO) meaning it re-words what it stole to make it look like it’s yours which is also stealing.

 It doesn’t matter which of these 2 things happen with this software, it’s still wrong.
 And the videos it adds are nothing more than copied and pasted and while it’s OK to put videos on your site from other places if they are public, if it’s not yours, it won’t add a lot of value to your site.

-The training area consists of 8 main videos, one of which is broken down into 3 parts so 11 in total.
-These videos talk about the starting foundations of internet businesses.
+The training area in Push Button Cash Site consists of 8 main videos, one of which is broken down into 3 parts so 11 in total.
+These videos talk about the starting foundations of online businesses.
 The things they get somewhat right are the niche part, even though their explanation isn’t going to lead to much success.